 We strive to build long-lasting relationships with each and every client.
 The same way that you want your promotional campaigns to connect with every customer that walks through your doors or visits your website.
 It's the only way to create truly loyal customers.

-In our continuing efforts to help you further develop your promotional marketing campaigns, Northsail has put together a list of giveaway ideas that you can use to entice customers with your next promotion.
+In our continuing efforts to help you further develop your promotional marketing strategies to reach a larger audience, Northsail has put together a list of giveaway ideas that you can use to entice customers with your next promotion.

-Before we discuss some giveaway ideas, it's important to understand what a 'giveaway' actually means.
+Before we discuss some giveaway ideas, it's important to understand what 'promotional giveaways' actually means.
 Similar to the types of promotions we discussed in our Contest Prize Ideas article, 'giveaway' is actually a term that encompasses both contests, as well as sweepstakes.

-So, a giveaway can be either of these promotions.
-And now that we've cleared that up, let's talk about some ideas to take your giveaways to the next level.
+A giveaway can be either of these types of promotions.
+Now that we've cleared that up, let's talk about some ideas you can use to create your perfect giveaway.

 The easier your giveaway ideas are for customers to enter; the more customers will inevitably throw their hats into the ring.